Srijan1683/web-scraper-cache-shortener/README.md

    - images
    - headings
 6. generates a short code for the URL
-7. stores the final result in cache
+7. stores the final result in cache with the original URL and click metadata
 8. returns the response as structured JSON

 For markdown export, the application: